Quick Answer

 Exam Tip: Gotchas

-- The tender-offer insider trading rule does NOT require a fiduciary breach.
-This is the single most important conceptual difference from the general anti-fraud insider trading regime.
-A printer at a financial-printer firm who pieces together a pending offer from confidential documents and trades on it has no fiduciary duty to the target shareholders, so general-regime classical-theory liability was historically uncertain.
-The tender-offer rule catches that case directly.
+- A financial-printer employee who pieces together a pending offer from confidential documents and trades on it has no fiduciary duty to target shareholders, so general-regime classical-theory liability was historically uncertain; the tender-offer rule catches that case directly.

 - The rule is triggered by SUBSTANTIAL STEPS toward a tender offer, not just by an announced offer.
 If a bidder has begun talking to its board, hired bankers, and drafted offer documents, substantial steps have likely been taken.